 - Biofiltration by a poor filter such as a cartridge internal or hang-on-back filter.

-- Overfeeding (more than one eyeball once a day).
+- Overfeeding (more than two eyeballs once a day).

 - Food with less than 45% protein in it.